 On the opposite side of East Street, the “clay-pitts meadow” became part of the 6-acre homestead of Thomas Harris.
 In the early years of the settlement, the Town had set aside certain clay pits and thatch banks for public use, where even the poorest man had liberty to provide himself with daubing for the chimney and walls of his humble dwelling, and the thatch for his roof.

 The meadow came into the possession of Thomas Knowlton in 1757.
 In 1844, John Sawyer sold to Josiah Caldwell the undeveloped tract, which had come to be known as “Knowlton’s Close.”

 Josiah Caldwell, a member of the Hovey clan, divided and sold the land in house lots.
-Vernacular Greek Revival and Italianate houses were constructed, and all but two are still standing today, some bearing remarkable similarity to the Hovey homes across the street.
+Vernacular Greek Revival and Italianate houses were constructed, and all but two or three are still standing today, some bearing remarkable similarity to the Hovey homes across the street.

 On the opposite side of East Street are several houses of similar construction, built in the same period by members of the extended Hovey family.

 3 Hovey Street, the John Kendrick house-John Kenrick, a cooper by trade, owned this lot in 1665,.
 He and his son sold it to to Thomas Staniford in 1706.
 Structural evidence supports a construction date of about 1670.
 Much of the trim dates from the late 18th or early 19th centuries.